KevinCHiggins/MoireTest/README.md

 - [DONE] all shapes have three radio buttons: sent to mask; masked; unmasked
 - [DONE] hapes with sent to mask, are not appended with the rest, but inside a mask, "moire-mask" - in the same order as they are in the shapes array, where they stay
 - [DONE] a shapesMasking array with arrays of boolean flags (sent/not sent; masked/unmasked (only valid if not sent)) is kept
-- order of shapes in mask is taken from original order
+- [DONE] order of shapes in mask is taken from original order
-- shapes can be taken back out of masks and reappear with order intact
+- [DONE] shapes can be taken back out of masks and reappear with order intact

 #### 19/02/20